Complaints and Appeals Policy

 Third Party Adjudicator (if required)

-If an appropriate outcome cannot be reached internally, Aveling acknowledges the need for an independent adjudicator to mediate may be required.
+If an appropriate resolution cannot be reached internally, Aveling acknowledges the need for an independent adjudicator to mediate may be required.

-The independent adjudicator will be engaged by either Aveling or the complainant as required, and associated costs will be communicated prior to the engagement of the independent party.
+The independent adjudicator will be engaged by either Aveling or the complainant as required, and if there are any associated costs, these will be communicated prior to the engagement of the independent party.

 Appealing an Outcome Decision

 You can appeal the outcome of the complaint or appeal if you are unhappy with the decision made.
-This needs to be made in writing within ten (10) business days of the outcome being communicated to you, following the steps listed above.
+This needs to be made in writing by emailing the Quality Assurance Manager within ten (10) business days of the outcome being communicated to you.

 Recording of Complaints and Appeals